What Is Staff Augmentation and How Does It Work

 3. Onboard Like a Boss

-Once you’ve got your devs it’s time to plug them in.
+Once you’ve secured your new team members it’s time to plug them in.

 Then set your comms game up strong: